odinn1984/UE5-Skybox-AI-Plugin/README.md

 ## Using The Plugin

-After setting up the plugin you can use it by following these steps:
+For more information what `Prompt`, `Negative Text` and `Enhanced Prompt` mean please go to the [SkyboxAI API docs](https://api-documentation.blockadelabs.com/api/skybox.html#generate-skybox)

+### Generating a Skybox

+In order to generate a skybox you need to follow these steps:

 1. Go to `Tools` -> `Blockade Labs SkyboxAI`
 2. Enter the description of the skybox that you want to generate in `Prompt` field